isamuradli/IsaMuradli.github.io/_pages/about.md

 Earlier in my career, I interned as a Data Engineer & Science Intern at Pepco Holdings, where I worked on data cleaning, performance evaluation, and SQL optimization.
 I also interned as a Software Engineer at Azerconnect LLC, where I focused on building APIs, enhancing scalability, and developing integration solutions for cloud-based systems.

-My technical skills include proficiency in programming languages such as Python, C/C++, Java, and JavaScript, as well as expertise in cloud technologies like Azure and AWS.
+My technical skills include proficiency in programming languages such as Python, C/C++, Bash as well as expertise in cloud technologies like Azure and AWS.
 I also have experience working with big data processing frameworks such as Hadoop and Spark.
-Throughout my academic projects, I have explored topics like decentralized peer-to-peer systems, process management in operating systems, and performance optimizations in large-scale systems.
+Throughout my academic projects, I have explored topics like centralized/decentralized peer-to-peer systems, replication and data consistency, process management, and performance optimizations in large-scale systems.

-I am passionate about advancing research in memory systems and software engineering, and I am always looking for new ways to apply my knowledge and skills to real-world challenges.
+I am passionate about advancing research in distributed systems and making best use of existing data, and I am always looking for new ways to apply my knowledge and skills to real-world challenges.

 <!--
 ## How to edit your site's GitHub repository